yahoo-business-directory-worth-it

 Key advantages include:

-- Posts feature for sharing updates and offers
+• Posts feature for sharing updates, events, and special offers

 The impact of Google Business Profile on local search visibility is substantial.
 Having a fully optimized profile with accurate information, regular posts, and positive reviews can significantly improve your chances of appearing in the Local Pack (the map and business listings that appear at the top of local search results).